What is the AIG?

 • The Association establishes and maintains the “Principles and Standards for Offices of Inspectors General.”
 Also known as the “Green Book”, the AIG’s Principles and Standards establish criteria for creating and administering inspector general offices consistent with best practices within the inspector general profession.
 A link to the Green Book can be accessed by clicking here.

 • The AIG hosts an annual conference to provide educational and networking opportunities for members of the inspector general community.
-Recent and scheduled conferences include: Clearwater, FL 2012; New Orleans, LA 2013; and Newark, NJ 2014.
+The next scheduled conference will be held in Detroit, MI, fall 2015.

 • Through our website, social media, and our online newsletter – the IG News, the Association keeps members informed of news, trends, and developments pertinent to the inspector general community.

 An elected 37-member board of directors sets the policy for the Association, adopts the annual budget and hires and supervises the work of the executive director.
 The current President of the Association is Steven B. Street Jr., the Chief Inspector General of the State of Louisiana.
 Board Members serve a three-year term of office.
 For a link to the current Board of Directors, please click here.

 On a day-to-day basis, the AIG is run by Executive Director Philip A. Zisman, a professor at John Jay College of Criminal Justice in New York City and the former Inspector General of the City of Yonkers, NY.
 The Association’s administrative offices are located within Department of Public Management at John Jay College, and the part-time staff of the Association consists of students enrolled the Department of Public Management’s Masters and PhD programs.
 For more information about the AIG staff, please click here.

 The AIG currently has ten chapters: Asia-Pacific (Hawaii), Boston, California, District of Columbia, Florida, Illinois, New York/New Jersey, San Diego, Texas, and Tidewater (Virginia).